django-stars/frontend-skeleton/README.md

-## Yet another boilerplate
+## Summary

-React/Redux, Babel, Webpack, EcmaScript 2017.
+Boilerplate for fast start frontend project with React/Redux, Babel, Webpack, Sass/Postcss and more other
-Created for using in conjunction with Django.

 ## Usage